 1920s Party Food Ideas

 The 1920s was a time of prosperity, so get ready for a round of hearty foods.
 (Not necessarily healthy foods, mind you!
 And you may need to make compromises for vegan and vegetarian guests.)
-Not only were Americans just coming around to Italian food, but they were also absolutely addicted to ham, they slathered foods in sauce and you could find quite a few weird Jell-O recipes.
-(Trust us on the Jell-O—that's a rabbit hole for another day!)
-If you like the look of the sandwich image that we found, it's called the "hot brown".
-Invented by chefs at the Brown Hotel in 1926 in Louisville, it's peak 1920s cuisine!
+Not only were Americans just coming around to Italian food, but they were also absolutely addicted to ham, they slathered foods in sauce and you could find quite a few weird Jell-O recipes—it's peak 1920s cuisine!
+(Trust us on the Jell-O—that's a rabbit hole for another day.)
+Healthier options include light tea sandwiches with fresh cucumbers.
+Yum!

 1920s Party Favors